errorcorrectionzoo/eczoo_generator/latexlike_minilang_howto.md

 using the ‘Source Sans Pro’ at 10 point size, to match the typography of the surrounding article.
 (You can place smaller or bigger text for axis markers, or use a different font if it's necessary, or etc.; use your good judgment and common sense.
-We'll come back at you in case we'd prefer some changes.)
+We'll come back to you in case we'd prefer some changes.)

 Be sure also to **set the page dimensions of your SVG document